danTaler/Asset-Ownership-Mapping/README.md

 **Author(s):** dtaler & bplaxco

 **Data Retention Policy:** During runtime, data is stored in SQLITE in-memory and gets destroyed when execution finishes.
-Results of the data are can be pushed to GSheets and Splunk.
+Results of the data can be pushed to GSheets and Splunk.

 **High-level Arch Design:**